1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 Quirós, D. 1998.
 Prescripción de un tratamiento silvicultural en un bosque primario intervenido de la zona atlántica de Costa Rica.
 Manejo Forestal Tropical Nº 5.
 12 p.

 1.14.
-ENVIRONMENTAL IMPACT ASSESSMENT (EVALUACIÓN DE IMPACTO AMBIENTAL) AND MITIGATION MEASURES IN THE ANNUAL OPERATING PLAN OF THE FOREST MANAGEMENT UNIT (UNIDAD DE MANEJO FORESTAL) The information required in this chapter must be recorded by a professional in the forestry field, duly registered with the Colegio de Ingenieros Agrónomos.
+ENVIRONMENTAL IMPACT ASSESSMENT AND MITIGATION MEASURES IN THE ANNUAL OPERATIONAL PLAN OF THE FOREST MANAGEMENT UNIT The information required in this chapter must be recorded by a professional in the forestry field, duly registered with the Colegio de Ingenieros Agrónomos.

 1.14.1.
-Information related to the use of fossil fuels The volumes and type of fossil fuels to be used in chainsaws, mobile equipment, plants to produce electricity, etc., must be indicated.
+Information related to the use of fossil fuels The volumes and type of fossil fuels to be used in chainsaws, mobile equipment, electricity-generating plants, etc., must be indicated.
 Likewise, information regarding fuel storage and measures to be taken in case of spills must be indicated.

 1.14.2.
-Information related to the supply of potable water The source from which the forestry activity workers will be supplied must be indicated, explaining whether it will be taken from a surface source, artisan well, or another form.
+Information related to the supply of drinking water The source from which workers of the forestry activity will be supplied must be indicated, explaining whether it will be taken from a surface source, a hand-dug well, or another form.

 1.14.3.
-Information related to waste in general It must be indicated how waste produced from camps, log collection sites, or others will be disposed of, indicating its method of elimination.
+Information related to waste in general It must be indicated how the waste produced from camps, log storage sites (sitios de acopio de las trozas), or others will be disposed of, indicating its method of elimination.

 1.14.4.
-Management of residual waters (aguas negras) The number of latrines to be built and their distance from surface water sources must be indicated.
+Wastewater management (blackwater) The number of latrines to be built and their distance from surface water sources must be indicated.

 1.14.6.
-Use of agrochemicals If agrochemicals are used for silvicultural treatment activities in the forest, the quantity, chemical composition, storage system, and destruction mechanism for remnants, if required, must be indicated.
+Use of agrochemicals If agrochemicals are to be used for silvicultural treatment (tratamientos silviculturales) activities in the forest, the quantity, chemical composition, storage system, and destruction mechanism for remnants, if required, must be indicated.

 1.14.7.
-Environmental viability (viabilidad ambiental) of SETENA In accordance with Article 5 of Decreto Ejecutivo Nº 34559-MINAE, published in La Gaceta Nº 115 of June 16, 2008, for those cases in which management plans require the environmental viability of the Secretaría Técnica Nacional Ambiental (SETENA) according to current provisions, the Administración Forestal del Estado will send to SETENA a copy of the resolution approving the management plan, a sworn statement signed by the interested party, and the commitment of the forestry regent (regente forestal) before SETENA regarding environmental impact (impacto ambiental).
-The presentation of these documents satisfies the requirement of SETENA's environmental viability.
+Environmental feasibility (viabilidad ambiental) of SETENA In accordance with Article 5 of Decreto Ejecutivo Nº 34559-MINAE, published in La Gaceta Nº 115 of June 16, 2008, for those cases in which management plans require the environmental feasibility (viabilidad ambiental) of the Secretaría Técnica Nacional Ambiental (SETENA) in accordance with current provisions, the State Forest Administration (Administración Forestal del Estado) will send to SETENA a copy of the resolution approving the management plan, a sworn declaration signed by the interested party, and the commitment of the forest regent before SETENA regarding environmental impact.
+The presentation of these documents satisfies the requirement for SETENA's environmental feasibility (viabilidad ambiental).

 1.15.
-MAPS The maps must be prepared at a scale that allows for adequate detail but a functional size, in addition to all the basic elements to be qualified as a map (title block, north arrow, cartographic location, date, name, and signature of the person who prepared it, etc.).
+MAPS The maps must be prepared at a scale that allows adequate detail but a functional size, in addition to all the basic elements required to be classified as a map (title block, north arrow, cartographic location, date, name and signature of the preparer, etc.).

 1.15.1.
-Base harvesting map The base map must include the following aspects:
+Base harvest map The base map must include the following aspects:

 .
-Delimitation of the different types of current land use (Table 5) .
+Delimitation of the different types of current land use (Cuadro 5) .
 Delimitation of the forest area:

 ñ Delimitation of the different forest strata ñ Delimitation of the effective areas